brentvollebregt/multi-clipboard/README.md

  - I am shown an error saying my clipboard isn't supported? -> Open up an issue with details on what your clipboard contents are, we can see if it can be supported

 ## Running From Your Project
-If you want to run the GUI from python, first install the package.
-Now you can import it and use it:
+If you want to run the GUI from python, first install the package, you can import it and use it:
 ```python
 from multi_clipboard import db, ui
 db_manager = db.DatabaseManager()